vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 https://github.com/vipulnaik/diet-exercise-health/blob/master/sql/supplements.sql
 that is currently a little hard to understand in its entirety.

-## Continuation of donations list website (DLW) in 2023 and 2024: potentially ongoing work
+## Continuation of donations list website (DLW) in 2024: potentially ongoing work

 External commitments: Update in Q4 2023 promised to potential collaborator/contributor.

-I've resumed DLW work in October 2023 and plan to continue it through the rest of 2023 and then 2024.
+I've resumed DLW work in Q4 2023 and plan to continue it in Q1 2024.
 However, I will be prioritizing devops work and Google Analytics migration work over DLW work to the extent that I feel in the mood to do devops work.

 While I have a lot to catch up with on DLW to begin with, I don't yet have a clear sense of what the steady-state ongoing work level will be